-There was a surge of increased ramp checks in Mexico earlier this summer.
+There was a surge of increased ramp checks in Mexico in the summer of 2019.
 The official line then was that this was instituted to ward off cabotage, although there was some speculation that it may have been in response to the crash of an N-reg aircraft near MMMY/Monterrey in May 2019.

 Either way, the authorities now seem to have a taste for more, and with the transition from DGAC to AFAC now complete, close attention should be paid to developments.

 With ramp checks now firmly on the menu for the foreseeable future, one of the main handlers in Mexico, Manny Aviation, has written-up a list of documents that they recommend should be carried on board flights to Mexico:

 1) Airworthiness Certificate

 3) Worldwide and/or Mexican Insurance stating Private use when flying Far Part 91 and Charter use when flying Far Part 135.
 When flying Far Part 135, it is mandatory to have both insurances: worldwide and Mexican.

 4) Pilot’s licenses: both sides and stating aircraft type rating.

 5) Pilot’s medical certificates: valid document according to crew role (Pilot in Command or Second in Command), type of flight and according to pilot’s age.

 6) If holding Multiple Entry Authorization (MEA), this document and its corresponding payment receipt, must be on board.

 7) For Charter operations, the following additional documents are required: